Greetings From The Prez

 Marblehead Community Boating Center Update by Jocelyn Cook

-In the middle of February James and I met with Gary Gregory, chair of the Harbor and Waters Board, to review the submitted proposal (attached) and gather his personal feedback for next steps.
+In the middle of February James Ashton and I met with Gary Gregory, chair of the Harbor and Waters Board, to review the submitted 49-page proposal, listen to his feedback and map out next steps.

 Changes to the 2021 – 2024 Rules of Sailing and a Thought on Room to Tack by Larry Ehrhardt